-C. Housing Part of the Civil Court

-General Comments - Judges of the Housing Part of the Civil Court are appointed by the Administrative Judge of the Civil Court from a list of candidates found qualified by the Advisory Council to the Housing Part of the Civil Court.
+C. Housing Part of the Civil Court General Comments - Judges of the Housing Part of the Civil Court are appointed by the Administrative Judge of the Civil Court from a list of candidates found qualified by the Advisory Council to the Housing Part of the Civil Court.
 N.Y.
 City Civ.
 Ct.
 Act § 110(f).
 The Advisory Council is a statutory body composed of fourteen members, who serve without compensation, appointed by the Administrative Judge with the approval of the Presiding Justices of the Appellate Divisions of the Supreme Court for the First and Second Judicial Departments.
-The Advisory Council members represent the real estate industry (2), tenants' organizations (2), civic groups (2), bar associations (2), the public (4), the Mayor of The City of New York (1), and the Commissioner of Housing and Community Renewal (1).
+The Advisory Council members represent the real estate industry, including the chair of the New York City Housing Authority (three), tenants' organizations (three), civic groups (two), bar associations (two), the public (two), the Mayor of the City of New York (one), and the Commissioner of Housing and Community Renewal (one).
 N.Y.
 City Civ.
 Ct.
 Act § 110(g).
-For a list of the present membership of the Advisory Council, see Appendix F.

-Persons interested in positions as Housing Judges should request questionnaires and additional information from:

-The Honorable Fern Fisher Administrative Judge Civil Court of The City of New York 111 Centre Street, Room 1240 New York, New York 10013 (212) 374-8082

-- 1. Jurisdiction Actions and proceedings involving the enforcement of state and local laws for the establishment and maintenance of housing standards including, but not limited to, the Multiple Dwelling Law and the Housing Maintenance Code, and the Building Code and Health Code of the Administrative Code of The City of New York, as provided in N.Y.
+For a list of the present membership of the Advisory Council, see Appendix E. Persons interested in positions as Housing Judges should request questionnaires and additional information from: Chief Administrative Judge Civil Court of the City of New York 111 Centre Street, Room 1240 New York, New York 10013 (646) 386-5700 1.
+Jurisdiction Actions and proceedings involving the enforcement of state and local laws for the establishment and maintenance of housing standards including, but not limited to, the Multiple Dwelling Law and the Housing Maintenance Code, and the Building Code and Health Code of the Administrative Code of the City of New York, as provided in N.Y.
 City Civ.
 Ct.
-Act § 110(a). - 2.
-Selection Process Appointment by the Administrative Judge from a list of candidates selected annually by the Advisory Council.
+Act § 110(a).
+2. Selection Process Appointment by the Administrative Judge from a list of candidates selected annually by the Advisory Council.
 N.Y.
 City Civ.
 Ct.
-Act § 110(f). - 3.
-Eligibility Requirements Admission to practice as an attorney in New York for five years, two of which must have been in active practice, before taking office.
+Act § 110(f).
+3. Eligibility Requirements Admission to practice as an attorney in New York for five years, two of which must have been in active practice, before taking office.
 Reappointment possible.
 N.Y.
 City Civ.
 Ct.
-Act § 110(i). - 4.
-Term Five years.
-Id. - 5.
-Salary \$115,400.
-N.Y.
-City Civ.
-Ct.
-Act § 110(f).
+Act § 110(i).
+4. Term Five years.
+Id.

+5. Salary \$187,000.